vishaltak/gitlab-development-kit/doc/howto/prometheus/alerts.md

     1. Install **Prometheus**
     1. Install **GitLab Runner**
 1. Configure CI/CD for your project
-    1. Navigate to the project (the one you are going to use with Prometheus)
+    1. Navigate to the project (the one to use with Prometheus).
     1. Create a `.gitlab-ci.yml` file with [the following content](https://gitlab.com/joshlambert/autodevops-deploy/-/blob/master/.gitlab-ci.yml).
 1. Create a metric
     1. Navigate to **> Settings > Integrations > Prometheus**